 1. If you can’t see all of an unplowed driveway park out of the way on the street and walk the driveway first BEFORE roaring in there and getting stuck!
-(Don’t ask me how I learned this one!)
+(Don’t ask me how my techs and I learned this one!)

 NOTE: Remind your customers to clear their driveways BEFORE your techs show up.
 HINT: Add this request to your winter Phone Format.

 2. Your loaded vans weigh a LOT.
 Great for traction starting out… terrible for braking!
 So SLOW DOWN and “feather” your brakes by tapping them lightly loooong BEFORE you have to stop.
 Once you start skidding it is too late!
 (You don’t want to know how I sadly learned this one either!)

 3. Watch the curves and (yep- you guessed it) slow to a crawl BEFORE turning into a corner.